 Square’s hosted checkout solution, Square Checkout, allows merchants to accept online payments for supported payment types using a checkout workflow form hosted at squareup.com.
 The checkout form provides next-business-day transfers, a PCI-compliant integration, and SSL support.

 7. In-person payments

 Manually enter transactions in the Square Point of Sale app

 Left your Square Reader at home?
-Not to worry, you can manually enter your customer’s credit card information into your Square Point of Sale app for a card-not-present (CNP) transaction.
+Not to worry, with a cloud POS like Square Point of Sale, you can manually enter your customer’s credit card information for a card-not-present (CNP) transaction.
 For manually entered transactions, Square’s fee is 3.5% + 15¢ per transaction.
 To use Square Square Point of Sale’s manual entry feature, you need your customer’s complete card number, expiration date, security code/CVV, and billing ZIP code.
-Read more about using manual entgry.
+Read more about using manual entry.

 Remember: Manual entry is best for businesses that only occasionally bill remotely.
 If you regularly bill customers from afar, consider trying Square Invoices (option 1) instead for a 2.9% + 30¢ per invoice paid online.
 There are no extra fees, and you only pay for the invoices that are paid online.